semeano/DayAndNight/README.md

 ##Description

 Plain simple and responsive theme for [Ghost](https://github.com/tryghost/ghost/).<br>
-It has an option to set the text color to black or white, ideal for day and night reading.
+It has an option to set the text color to black or white, ideal for day or night reading.

 ##Demo